TYLPHE/flask-react-starter/README.md

 * Install Python

 ## Flask Setup
-1. Create new project directory
+1. From the terimal, create a new directory for the project
 ```
 mkdir flask-react-starter
 ```